 A-SMS (Advanced SMS)

-Advanced SMS is UMS’ patented location SMS channel that can alert all mobile subscribers in a specified area, including inbound visitors (typically foreign tourists) and people travelling to other countries.
+Advanced SMS is our company’s patented location SMS channel, that can alert all mobile subscribers in a specified area, including inbound visitors (typically foreign tourists) and people travelling to other countries.
 Location based alerting system, in conjunction with Advanced SMS allows authorities to visualise the density, distribution and total number of people in an area including nationality on a real-time basis.

 Alternatively, location based alert notifications can be sent to citizens who have the citizen app installed on their mobile devices, based on their current locations.
-Minimal information about the device (protected by an anonymised device ID) is sent to UMS servers.
-UMS Alert uses push services provided by Google/Apple to notify devices about potential alerts.
+Minimal information about the device (protected by an anonymised device ID) is sent to our company's servers.
+We alert using push services provided by Google/Apple to notify devices about potential alerts.
 Devices respond if they are inside the geo-fence set for the alarm and the server pushes through the actual message.

 Recipients: not known to alerting authorities (only real-time information about number of mobile phones in the selected area on a map is displayed)